AbdallaSwikirRobotLab/Robot_Lab_Website/README.md

 # AIRoCA Lab Website

 AIRoCA Lab
-- Artificial Intelligence Robotics and Control Automation Lab
+- Artificial Intelligence Robotics and Control Automation Laboratory

 This is a research lab website for showing and displaying Artificial Intelligence Robotics and Control Automation Laboratory (Prof. Abdalla Swikir).